tlswg/tls13-spec/draft-ietf-tls-tls13.md

   prevents passive observers from correlating sessions unless tickets are reused.
 Note: because ticket lifetimes are restricted to a week, 32 bits is enough to represent any plausible age, even in milliseconds.
-External tickets SHOULD use an obfuscated_ticket_age of 0; servers MUST ignore this value for external tickets.
+For identities established externally an obfuscated_ticket_age of 0 SHOULD be used, and servers MUST ignore the value.

 identities
 : A list of the identities that the client is willing